 by Haim Factor

-Well, the day arrived and the course started.
-I saw other poor souls sitting there, more or less like me.
-But for me, this was quite a shock.
+The day arrived and the course started.
+I saw other poor souls sitting there—more or less like me.
+But for me, this experience was quite a shock.
 It was because I really was a good driver.
-I didn’t belong here!
+I just didn’t belong here!
 What’s more, I hadn’t been to any formal driving instruction since I got my license, when I was 16 years old—many, many years ago.

 What a waste of time this was going to be.

 The instructor kept talking and talking….
 “Probably justifying his existence.”, I thought, as I doodled in the little instruction booklet I received.
 Then the instructor started talking about “safe following distance”.
 Oh no—not that!
 Even a freshman engineer in Physics 101 knows about accelerations, velocity, and displacements versus time!
 And here I was, an experienced senior engineer with a Masters degree, sitting in a Driver’s Improvement class and relearning parts of Physics 101 from the lips of no less than a Driver’s Improvement instructor.

 What’s more, I really did understand the importance of keeping a safe distance.
 Over the years, I learned to instinctively keep a good distance between myself and the car in front of me.

 Using all of my restraint and trying not to dwell on my bad fortune, I somehow made it through the lecture, just to the point when the instructor asked: “Are there any questions?”
 I felt my hand shoot up as my patience must have finally worn thin.

 “Look”, I gasped, “I’m very familiar with safe driving distance.”
 Quickly reconsidering that there was no need to antagonize the instructor (who was hopefully going to give me a passing grade and was going to allow me NOT to repeat this boring course) I decided in mid-sentence to talk about what I felt rather than what I knew.
 Clearing my throat, I explained “What really makes me mad is that OTHER people are always on my bumper!”